thunil/ofblend/README.md

 This completes a full simple example.
 Let me know how it works for you!
 If you have comments / questions, just send a mail to "nils at thuerey dot de".

-This work was funded by the ERC Starting Grant realFlow.
+This work was funded by the ERC Starting Grant realFlow (ERC StG-2015-637014).